 HEOP is a joint program between New York State and the University to provide grant funding for admitted state residents coming from disadvantaged socioeconomic and educational backgrounds.
-For more information, contact your high school guidance counselor or call the University’s HEOP office at (585) 275-0651.
+For more information, contact your high school guidance counselor or call the University’s Office of Minority Student Affairs at (585) 275-0651.

 Certain states outside New York will allow their grant programs to be used at schools in New York.
 Contact your state agency for more information.